GenesysCloudBlueprints/deploy-webchat-chatbot-with-lambda-blueprint/blueprint/index.md

 The organization can leverage Genesys Cloud Architect bot flows, inbound chat, data actions and chat widget to build their chatbot.
 These Genesys Cloud components can provide the following capabilities:

 1. **Bot Flow**.
 This is a Genesys Cloud Architect Flow that allows you to define the utterances and intents associated with speech and text detection in a chat or voice bot.
-2. **Inbound Chat**.
+2. **Inbound Chat Flow**.
 This is a Genesys Cloud Architect Flow that builds on top of a Genesys Cloud Bot flow.
 The inbound chat flow provides the integration and routing layer getting the customer to the right information or people.
 3. **Data Action**.
 A Genesys Cloud Data Action provides the integration point out to a third-party REST web service or AWS lambda.
 4. **Chat Widget**.
 The Genesys Cloud Chat widget allows you to configure and create a Javascript chat widget that can deployed into an organization's web site.

-All of these Genesys Cloud components, along with the AWS lambda used to look up a customer's order status, can be deployed by using Terraform, the Terraform AWS provider and the Terraform Genesys Cloud CX as Code provider.
+All of these Genesys Cloud components, along with the AWS lambda are used to look up a customer's order status.
+All the components used in this solutioncan be deployed using Terraform, the Terraform AWS provider and the Terraform Genesys Cloud CX as Code provider.
 The diagram below illustrates all of the Terraform providers and the resources they will create.

 ![Build a Chatbot calling an AWS Lambda via a Genesys Cloud Data Action](images/overview.png "Build a Chatbot calling an AWS Lambda via a Genesys Cloud Data Action")